Wings over the Mississippi

 In Wabasha, the National Eagle Center is a natural stop for bird-watchers.
 Four bald eagles and a golden eagle are in residence.

 For more, see All eyes on Wabasha.

 Accommodations: Light sleepers should avoid staying close to the rail line, on which trains thunder by all night.
-The Hotel de Ville in Alma is right above the train tracks, though proprietor Dan Kordiak swears that sound inside is muted.
-There's a one-bedroom and a two-bedroom suite, both with a full kitchen.
-612-423-3653.
+The Hotel de Ville in Alma is on Main Street and has five suites.

 is closer to the bluffs and has four rooms, three with double

 Jacuzzis, good for warming up after early-morning bird-watching.